keirthana/anbox-cloud-docs/howto/install-appliance/install-on-google-cloud.md

 ### Configure basic settings

 * *Name* - Name of the virtual machine instance
-* *Labels* - Organisational labels to keep track of your resources on Google Cloud
+* *Labels* - Organizational labels to keep track of your resources on Google Cloud
 * *Region* and *Zone* - The geographic location where your resources are run and your data is stored
 * *Machine configuration*, *Series*, *Machine type* and *Display device* - Select a machine configuration that matches the hardware requirements.
-If your requirement includes GPUs, select the GPU-optimised machine configuration.
+If your requirement includes GPUs, select the GPU-optimized machine configuration.
 For example, an NVIDIA L4 GPU.
 You can select the recommended preset machine type or define a custom type with additional cores and memory for an added cost.

 Most of the configuration depends on your deployment and its location.
-For the settings that are not mentioned in this guide, you can choose to proceed with the default options or see [Google's documentation](https://cloud.google.com/compute/docs/instances/create-start-instance) to customise your virtual machine on Google Cloud.
+For the settings that are not mentioned in this guide, you can choose to proceed with the default options or see [Google's documentation](https://cloud.google.com/compute/docs/instances/create-start-instance) to customize your virtual machine on Google Cloud.

 ### Configure disks